aeturrell/coding-for-economists/code-basics.md

 print('List of numbers has length:') print(len(list_of_numbers))
 ```

+Strings have type `string` and can be defined by single or double quotes, eg `string = "cheesecake"` would have been equally valid above.

 There are various functions built into Python to help you work with strings that are particularly useful for cleaning messy data.
 For example, imagine you have a variable name like 'This Is /A Variable   '.
 (You may think this is implausibly bad; I only wish that were true).
 Let's see if we can clean this up: